campaign of Gaugamela

 trained and equipped Macedonians troops

-- the timing and degree of naoeuvrability of the Macedonian army
+- the timing and degree of manoeuvrability of

 - date of the battle: 1.10.331 B.C.